MrTuxracer/mrtuxracer.github.io/_pages/about.md

 Information Security (back then under the name inshell.net), to reflect my very own learning curve and to give back my very personal contribution to the Information Security community.

-One really fantastic approach when it comes to legally hacking are bug bounties.
-I do really like their idea:
-You are allowed to hack a vendor/website/device, report found security vulnerabilities confidentially to the program owner, and get paid afterwards.
-While I am still mostly interested in doing application-based bug hunting, I do also work on web application bug bounties on a number of platforms including [Bugcrowd](http://www.bugcrowd.com) and [HackerOne](http://www.hackerone.com) - but primarily as part of the amazing [Synack Red Team](https://synack.com), which is in my opinion the best platform when it comes to efficiency.
-While I am not allowed to post articles about all vulnerabilities that I have found across these platforms, I do  still try to publish as much generic information on vulnerability types as possible.

 ### About Disclosures!

 Another important part of my work has always been (and will always be) the coordination of security vulnerabilities